darul75/string-gender/README.md

 - [ ] fix bugs
 - [x] search by index
 - [ ] search in json object
-- [ ] format country in results by ISO codes, do not use it right now !!! ;)
+- [x] format country in results by ISO codes
 - [ ] index regexp options for splitting
 - [ ] reformat, fix entries in dico